incompetent-clowns/incompetent-clowns.github.io/README.md

 # Incompetent Clowns

-Thank you for visiting [https://incompetent-clowns.github.io/](https://incompetent-clowns.github.io/).
+Welcome to our webpage!
 We are a bunch of incompetent clowns, trying to become competent.
 We have a few projects in the works.
 We list them below and add details as we progress.

 ## Chronology
 * January 2026: